By Courtney Yalen

 Doesn’t get much more to the point than that!
 And this no-nonsense attitude is reflected in the simple designs of the ethical menswear brand, too.

-The small- and large-community aspect of the team and surrounding community is transparent through Oliberte’s goals and values: for every pair of shoes sold, all workers in the factory earn a percent of the cost, when it leaves the factory and is considered sold.
-The additional income is paid directly to a special workers’ account, enabling the workers to decide collectively how to spend it, based on the community’s greatest needs: from scholarships and disaster relief funds to medical care and transportation.
-Workers can also vote to take the Fair Trade premium dollars as a cash bonus, which is often equivalent to an entire month’s salary or more.
+The community aspect of the team is evident Oliberte’s goals and values: for every pair of shoes sold, all workers in the factory earn a percentage of the cost.
+The additional income is paid directly to a special workers’ account, enabling them to decide collectively how to spend it, based on the community’s greatest needs: from scholarships and disaster relief funds to medical care and transportation.

 11. Indigo Couture

-Natural indigo is very difficult to handle, and requires several experts in several different fields to achieve one goal, making these shirts very special indeed.
+Natural indigo is very difficult to handle, and requires several experts in several different fields to achieve one goal, making these naturally dyed, organic cotton tee shirts very special indeed.

 12. Project Pieta

-Started by activist and designer Thomas Jacob, whose background is in luxury French fashion, Project Pietà works with three prisons, including the women’s prison Santa-Monica in Lima’s Chorrillos district, and two men’s prisons: San Jorge and San Pedro in Lurigancho.
+Started by activist and designer Thomas Jacob, whose background is in luxury French fashion, sustainable menswear brand Project Pietà works with three Peruvian prisons to create their wares.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!